• Skip to primary navigation

 How to make Lemon & Elderflower Cupcakes

-Start by mixing together butter and caster sugar.
-Then add the lemon zest and mix it in.
+Start by mixing together butter or baking spread and caster sugar.

-Next whisk in the elderflower cordial and eggs.
-Finally fold in self raising flour.
+Mix in the elderflower cordial and eggs.
+Fold in self raising flour and lemon zest.

 Lemon & Elderflower Cupcakes